 PRACTICE GROUNDS DEFINED

-- (a) the driving range area betwen the 3rd and 4th fairways within the line of trees surrounding the area;
+⇒ The driving range area between the 3rd and 4th fairways within the line of trees surrounding the area;

-(b) the chipping range betwen the line of trees bounding the fairway and the out-of-bounds line adjacent to the practice putting green and car park.
+⇒ The chipping range between the line of trees bounding the fairway and the out-of-bounds line adjacent to the practice putting green and car park.

 PRACTICE GROUNDS DEFINED